What to Do in Singapore: Visit Gardens by the Bay!

 It is an imaginary world, a futuristic grove of fictional trunks that is now a big draw here – no visit to the city without including Gardens by the Bay and the fantastic tree-shaped columns transformed into a modern, technological forest in Singapore.

 Inspiration for the spellbinding grove came from the Western Australian giant Karri Trees.
-Here they are the picture of a fanciful and fictive world, yet a blend of organic and inorganic.
-High-tech and natural elements unite in a symbiosis drawing the curious visitors.
+They are the picture of a fanciful and fictive world, yet a blend of organic and inorganic.
+High-tech and natural elements unite in a symbiosis, drawing curious visitors.

-In the evening the Supertrees even turn into lightening giants displaying a multitude of colour formations against the dark sky.
-A horticultural light and sound show, superior to any other outdoor performance in the city, plays out here in the fantasy garden.
+In the evening, the Supertrees even turn into luminous giants displaying a multitude of colour formations against the dark sky.
+A horticultural light and sound show, superior to any other outdoor performance in the city, plays out in the fantasy garden.

 Read next: Best Things to Do in Hong Kong and Exploring Sydney in 4 Days